Government of Canada accelerates investments in shelters, transition housing and other organizations providing gender-based violence supports and services

 - Up to $30 million for other women's organizations to support the delivery of GBV supports, to help combat the spread of COVID, and to address the increased demand for services.

 Today's announcement builds on previous emergency funding provided to women's shelters, sexual assault centres and other organizations providing gender-based violence services to ensure continuity of services at this challenging time.
-This brings the total emergency funding provided to GBV organizations to $100 million.
-Through the first $50 million, over 1000 organizations across the country received much-needed funding that helped ensure they could keep their doors open to those in need.
+This brings the total COVID-19 emergency funding provided to GBV organizations to $100 million.
+Through the first $50 million, 291 organizations across Ontario received much-needed funding that helped ensure they could keep their doors open to those in need.
 Organizations used this funding to enhance cleaning and safety procedures, hire additional staff to manage additional workload, and purchase equipment to help them deliver their services remotely.

-While moving swiftly to address immediate needs, the Government, in partnership with provinces and territories, is also moving forward on a National Action Plan on gender-based violence.
+While moving swiftly to address immediate needs, our government, in partnership with the Government of Ontario, is also moving forward on a National Action Plan on gender-based violence.
 This work is focused on ensuring that people who experience gender-based violence have access to timely supports no matter where they live while also laying the foundation to eradicating this unacceptable violence altogether.
-In response to the National Inquiry on Missing and Murdered Indigenous Women and Girls, the Government is also working with Indigenous partners, and provinces and territories, to develop and launch a National Action Plan to address violence against Indigenous women, girls and Two-Spirit and LGBTQ people.

 The Government has significantly increased funding to grow and strengthen the women's movement.
 Between 2015 and 2019, federal support to women's and equality-seeking organizations increased five-fold, compared to the previous five years.
 This fiscal year WAGE will make available over $100 million available to these organizations to ensure they can continue their important work, helping to build a stronger, more inclusive Canada.
 Six million Canadians benefit from the work of these organizations every year.